Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Conclusion and Future Work

-In this work, we proposed a novel Transformer-empowered Actor-Critic Reinforcement Learning framework for sequence-aware Service Function Chain (SFC) partitioning in multi-domain network orchestration.
-By integrating Transformer encoders within an Actor-Critic architecture, our method leverages the self-attention mechanism to model inter-dependencies among Virtual Network Functions (VNFs), enabling coordinated and parallel decision-making.
-The introduction of the $\epsilon$-LoPe exploration strategy and Asymptotic Return Normalization (ARN) further enhances training stability and convergence, addressing the limitations of existing sequential and parallel VNF partitioning methods.
-Additionally, the innovative critic network, inspired by sentence encoders in Large Language Models (LLMs), evaluates VNF decisions holistically, capturing contextual relationships with SFCs.

-Comprehensive evaluations through extensive simulations demonstrate that our method outperforms state-of-the-art methods, including both Deep Reinforcement Learning (DRL)-based and (meta-)heuristic-based approaches.
+In this work, we proposed a novel Transformer-empowered Actor-Critic Reinforcement Learning framework for sequence-aware SFC partitioning in multi-domain network orchestration.
+By integrating Transformer encoders within an Actor-Critic architecture, our method leverages the self-attention mechanism to model inter-dependencies among VNFs, enabling coordinated and parallel decision-making.
+The introduction of the $\epsilon$-LoPe exploration strategy and ARN further enhances training stability and convergence, addressing the limitations of existing sequential and parallel VNF partitioning methods.
+Additionally, the innovative critic network, inspired by sentence encoders in LLMs, enables holistic evaluation of VNF assignments, capturing contextual relationships within SFCs.
+Comprehensive evaluations demonstrate that our method outperforms SoTA methods, including both DRL-based and (meta-)heuristic-based approaches.
 The proposed method achieves higher long-term acceptance rates, improved resource utilization and scalability while maintaining efficient inference times.
-The analysis of rejection causes highlights our method's ability to prioritize latency Service Level Agreements (SLAs) while effectively managing resource constraints.
-Furthermore, the proposed ARN technique ensures training stability, outperforming other normalization strategies in terms of convergence speed and final performance.
-These results validate the effectiveness of our method in optimizing SFC partitioning under the complexities of multi-domain networks, making it a robust solution for the demands of beyond 5G and 6G network environments.

-The promising results of our method pave the way for several future research directions.
-First, validating and extending the proposed method using real-world network data is a critical step toward practical deployment.
-To address potential limitations in data availability, advanced generative AI techniques could be employed to synthesize realistic network traffic, thus enriching the training and evaluation process.
-Second, exploring the integration of our method with emerging technologies, such as digital twins or in-band telemetry, could enable more precise resource allocation and proactive network management by providing real-time insights into network states.
-Third, investigating a decentralized scheme for the proposed method could improve its scalability and robustness in multi-domain settings.
-By distributing decision-making across multiple locations with limited communication, a decentralized approach could reduce latency, enhance fault tolerance, and better handle the imperfect information constraints inherent in multi-domain network environments.
+These results validate the effectiveness of our method in optimizing SFC partitioning under the complexities of multi-domain networks, making it a robust solution for beyond 5G and 6G network environments.
+Future research directions include investigating a decentralized scheme for the proposed method to enhance scalability and robustness in multi-domain settings, which is expected to reduce latency, enhance fault tolerance, and effectively handle imperfect information inherent in multi-domain network environments.